epfl-lasa/simulator-backend/README.md

 ## Usage instructions

-Make sure to clone [aica-technology/docker-images](https://github.com/aica-technology/docker-images) before you start, as the instructions below rely on scripts from this repository.
-In either case, use the commands below to set everything up correctly.
+Make sure to clone [aica-technology/docker-images](https://github.com/aica-technology/docker-images) and install the scripts before you start, as the instructions below rely on those scripts.

 ### Build the image